-When Flint and I (well I) first started planning the wedding we were going to hold the ceremony and reception out in the woods somewhere.
+When Adam and I (well I) first started planning the wedding we were going to hold the ceremony and reception out in the woods somewhere.
 This sounded like a great idea but when I looked into it I didn’t fancy portaloos, generators and the risk of a wash out if it poured with rain.
-Flint and I wouldn’t be too fussed and I’d love an excuse for some new wellies, but I didn’t think our guests would be too happy!
+Adam and I wouldn’t be too fussed and I’d love an excuse for some new wellies, but I didn’t think our guests would be too happy!

 So… We decided on a barn and will be saying our vows, having our reception and staying over at the Dairy Barns, Hickling, Norfolk.

 Now… How to make it a nice pretty wedding but also incorporate Bushcraft and nature into it….???

 Well you can see above that our homemade wedding invites have a tree theme and here’s a few items from our list of things to do;